MakotoAtsu/LinqToWUApi/README.md

 <br/>

-How to use it:
+# How to use it

+1. Use NuGet manager to import the library to your project.
+[LinqToWUApi](https://www.nuget.org/packages/LinqToWUApi)

-1. Import Windows Update Agent API (WUApiLib.dll).
+2. Import Windows Update Agent API (WUApiLib.dll).
    Generally, it,s in the c:\windows\system32 folder
 ```
 using WUApiLib;